 Whether you love it or hate, there is nothing more quintessential at Christmas than fruitcake.
-Packed with dried fruit soaked in orange juice, you can bake, cool, and freeze this alcohol-free cake in the freezer for up to a year.
+Packed with dried fruit soaked in orange juice, this alcohol-free cake can be bakes, cooled, and frozen for up to a year.
 Simply defrost it on the counter overnight, slice and serve.
 Home baker Wanderer cools their fruitcake in the tin to retain as much moisture as possible before wrapping and storing.

 Eileen's Spicy Gingerbread Men

-Don't worry that this holiday staple cookie will be too spicy for the little ones, Baricat says, "they have a pleasant, mildly spiced flavor."
+Don't worry that this holiday staple cookie will be too spicy for the little ones.
+Baricat says, "they have a pleasant, mildly spiced flavor."
 There are several options when preparing these ahead of time.
-You can freeze the unbaked cookie dough and defrost it for about 20 minutes before baking, or bake the cookies and keep them in an airtight container for several days or freeze them wrapped well.
-Whichever method you choose, wait to decorate your gingerbread men until a few hours before serving.
+You can freeze the unbaked cookie dough and defrost it for about 20 minutes before baking, or bake the cookies and keep them in an airtight container for several days, or wrap them well and freeze them.
+For best results, wait to decorate your gingerbread men until a few hours before serving.

 Mom's Best Peanut Brittle